SamSswi/milestone-project-mildew-detection-in-cherry-leaves/README.md

     * Validation: The Average Image and Variability Image revealed subtle hints the powdery mildew-affected leaves have pale speckles on them The Difference between Averages study did not reveal any clear pattern to differentiate between the two labels.
 An Image Montage shows that typically the cherry leaves that have powdery mildew, have superficial white growths and in some cases, their shape is deformed.

 * Hypothesis 2: Neural Networks can effectively map the relationships between the features extracted from cherry leaf images and the corresponding labels (healthy or powdery mildew).
     * Validation: A Convolutional Neural Network was used to map the relationships between the features extracted from cherry leaf images and the corresponding labels (healthy or powdery mildew).
 The usage of a Convolutional Neural Network was justified by its main advantages as efficient image processing, high accuracy rates, robustness to noise, and automated feature extraction.
-The trained Neural Network has an accuracy of 99.88% on the unseen data from the test set.
+The trained Neural Network has an accuracy of 99.76% on the unseen data from the test set.
 * Hypothesis 3: Reducing the image shape to smaller dimensions (e.g., 100x100 or 50x50) will not significantly impact the model's performance in terms of accuracy.
-    * The model was trained on images resized to 100x100px, and the accuracy of its performance on new unknown data was 99.88%.
+    * The model was trained on images resized to 100x100px, and the accuracy of its performance on new unknown data was 99.76%.
 * Hypothesis 4: The model performance meets the project requirement of 97% accuracy, as agreed upon with the client.
-    * After the evaluation of the model on a separate test dataset, the accuracy of the model was 99.88%.
+    * After the evaluation of the model on a separate test dataset, the accuracy of the model was 99.76%.
 These metrics satisfy the requirement of 97% accuracy.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 * 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
     * As a Data Practitioner I can clean and prepare the collected data then split it into training, validation, and test sets so that further analysis and model training can be done on it.